Sarohia94/Project-1-skinfirst/README.md

 * Tested nav links and logo link.
 * Tested social media link.
 They open on to a new page as expected.
 * Tested sign up form.
 Fields left blank will flag up when attempting to sign up.
+* Tested thankyou page.
+No action for 30s will automatically redirect you back to the home page.
+Clicking on the button before the timer will also send you back to the home page.

 ---